 Henry VIII believed a male heir was as practical as it was crucial in continuing the Tudor lineage and securing the kingdom.
 He got to work, cutting ties with Rome, by annulling his marriage to his first wife Catherine of Aragon, so he could marry Anne Boleyn.
 When it became clear that the Pope would not annul the marriage, Henry VIII and his council, Thomas Cromwell and the like, began closing the monasteries and the nunneries and renouncing the power of the Catholic Church in England.
 Henry’s rift with Rome was to have far reaching consequences that are still in clear earshot within the divisions of the Christian faith today.

-Over many years, beginning in1536, the period saw King Henry VIII overthrowing the so-called FitzGerald dynasty – of Anglo-Norman, and Hiberno-Norman ancestry – a show of strength confirming Tudor control in Ireland; inflaming a long lasting conflict between English and Irish.
+Over many years, beginning in1536, the period saw King Henry VIII overthrowing the so-called FitzGerald dynasty – of Anglo-Norman, and Hiberno-Norman ancestry – a show of strength confirming Tudor control in Ireland; inflaming a long lasting conflict between England and Ireland, protestant and catholic differences.

 In that same year, Anne Boleyn gave birth to their daughter Elizabeth and subsequently had three miscarriages.
 By March 1536, Henry VIII was courting Jane Seymour.
 To marry Seymour Henry had to find reasons to end his marriage to Anne; helped by his councillors, Henry had her committed to the Tower of London on a charge of adultery.
 Anne Boleyn was beheaded on May 19 that same year.
 Eleven days later Henry VIII married Jane Seymour.